BurtonBarnes/individual-project/README.md

 * Feature gathering of temperature comparing where it is taken

 # Next Steps
-* Comparing weather from then to now would yield siginicant results
+* Comparing weather from other places around the world would help
-* Features that include what type of environmnet the data was taken from such as arid, temperate or artic
+* Features that include what type of environmnet the data was taken from such as arid, temperate or artic environmnet